Differences between COVID-19, flu and colds

 - Blue lips or face

 Medicare covers the lab tests for COVID-19.
 You pay no extra money.
 Medicare Advantage plans do, too.
-Check with your plan about what it covers and what the test costs.
+You pay nothing extra.

 - The Centers for Disease Control and Prevention (CDC)